Wouter1/EMU-driver/Install.md

 1. Turn off the EMU device
 2. Download (click on "Download ZIP") and unzip the driver
+3. If on El Capitan: run the highLatency script
-3. Run the kextInstall script
+4. Run the kextInstall script
-4. enter your admin password at the prompt
+5. enter your admin password at the prompt

-or

-1. manually copy EMUUSBAudio.kext into  /System/Library/Extensions/
-2. reboot

 If you like you can also copy the control panel into your applications directory.
 You also have to copy the Skins folder along with the app.